dev-mgkaung/dev-mgkaung/README.md

 ```

 - 🔭 I’m currently working on [MIT](http://www.mit.com.mm/).
-- 🌱 I’m currently learning more about backend knowledge .
+- 🌱 I’m currently learning more about React Native.
 - 💚 Would Love to: Make applications that helps people
 - 💬 Ask me about anything, but I may be slow to respond.
 - 📫 How to reach me: developermgkaung@gmail.com